3 S&P 500 Growth Stocks That Could Thrive Despite Trump’s Tariffs

 One stock in this sector that could be worth a look at present is Salesforce (CRM:NYSE).
 It’s a provider of customer relationship management (CRM) solutions that has around 150,000 customers worldwide.

 What’s notable about this software company is that it has recently been shifting its focus to agentic AI technology with the aim of revolutionising customer service and sales through intelligent automation.
-Its offering on this front is called ‘Agentforce’ and it’s essentially a digital labour platform.
-It’s still early days here as Agentforce was only launched last year.
+Its offering on this front is called Agentforce, and it’s essentially a digital labour platform.
+It’s still early days here as Agentforce was only launched in 2024.
 But the technology appears to have a lot of potential.
-Salesforce is using Agentforce itself and it has seen great results.
+Salesforce is using Agentforce itself and says it has seen great results.
 Since its launch, the technology has autonomously handled 380,000 service requests, achieving an 84% resolution rate.

 2. Visa

 Next, we have Visa (V:NYSE).
-It operates one of the largest electronic payments networks in the world.
-Today, it facilitates digital payments in more than 200 countries worldwide, processing more than 200 billion transactions per year.
+It operates one of the largest electronic payments networks in the world, facilitating digital payments in more than 200 countries worldwide and processing more than 200 billion transactions per year.

 Given Visa’s competitive advantages and long-term growth track record, the stock isn’t cheap.
 Currently, the P/E ratio here is about 30.
 This adds some risk to the investment case.
 However, in the long term, the stock should do well as the number of digital payments increases.